gromacs/gromacs/docs/user-guide/mdp-options.rst

    Currently unsupported.
-   When user tables are used for electrostatics and/or VdW, here one can give pairs of energy groups for which seperate user tables should be used.
-The two energy groups will be appended to the table file name, in order of their definition in :mdp:`energygrps`, seperated by underscores.
+   When user tables are used for electrostatics and/or VdW, here one can give pairs of energy groups for which separate user tables should be used.
+The two energy groups will be appended to the table file name, in order of their definition in :mdp:`energygrps`, separated by underscores.
 For example, if ``energygrps = Na Cl Sol`` and ``energygrp-table = Na Na Na Cl``, :ref:`gmx mdrun` will read ``table_Na_Na.xvg`` and ``table_Na_Cl.xvg`` in addition to the normal ``table.xvg`` which will be used for all other energy group